Spring 2020 Internship Application Deadline

 No retroactive internship credit will be granted.
 THERE ARE NO EXCEPTIONS TO THIS RESTRICTION.

-- SOC majors, Junior or Senior status, who are in good academic standing and have successfully completed 15 units of Sociology coursework, at least 6 units of which were upper division.
+- SOC majors, Junior or Senior status, who are in good academic standing and have successfully completed 9 units of Sociology coursework, and SOC 101.

 - CHS majors, Junior or Senior status, who are in good academic standing and have successfully completed CHS 204 with a passing grade.